Organizers: Peter Dunn, Gerlinde Hoebel, Rafael Rodriguez, and Linda Whittingham

 Some behaviors found in animal communication are cognitively demanding, and these may be particularly revealing of the conditions and selective pressures that led to the evolution of language.
 This symposium will examine cognitively demanding communicative behaviors in three groups of animals: honeybees, birds, and non-human primates.
 Aspects of communication behavior that will be discussed include vocal production learning, semantic communication, pragmatics, and compositional syntax.
 These behaviors are illustrative of features of human language that are also found to some degree in non-human animals.

-Klaus Zuberbühler, University of St. Andrews
+Klaus Zuberbühler, University of St. Andrews.
+Some discontinuities in language evolution

-Christoph Grüter, University of Mainz, Germany
+Christoph Grüter, University of Mainz, Germany.

 Organizer: Jennifer Fewell